m-reza-rahman/jakartaee-azure/kubernetes/README.md

    docker push <your Docker Hub ID>/javaee-cafe:v1
    ```
 * Replace the `<your Docker Hub ID>` value with your account name in `javaee-cafe.yml` file.
-* Go to All resources.
-Find javaee-cafe-ip and click on it.
-On the Overview pane, copy down the IP address.
-Replace this value with the `<your static IP>` value in the `javaee-cafe.yml` file.
 * You can now deploy the application:

    ```